GoldgamerYT/Syldoria-Launcher/README.md

 - Support for Microsoft and Mojang accounts
 - Easy installation and management of Minecraft versions
 - Automatic updates
-- Mod integration and management
+- Mod integration and management with automatic download from the server
 - Resource pack management
 - Discord integration
 - Special features for the Syldoria RP server
+- Custom mod downloader with direct CurseForge API connection

 ## Requirements